Please visit our Online Application FAQ for questions about the application process.

 We recommend you take at least four of these five courses to provide you a solid foundation: abnormal psychology, child development, personality theory, statistics, experimental psychology.

-Appropriate classes should be taken at an accredited institution where a 'B' or better is earned.
+Appropriate classes should be taken at a regionally accredited institution where a 'B' or better is earned.

 Is an application interview required?